laravel/docs/passwords.md

 <a name="reset-link-customization"></a>
 #### Reset Link Customization

 You may customize the password reset link URL using the `createUrlUsing` method provided by the `ResetPassword` notification class.
 This method accepts a closure which receives the user instance that is receiving the notification as well as the password reset link token.
-Typically, you should call this method from your `App\Providers\AuthServiceProvider` service provider's `boot` method:
+Typically, you should call this method from your `App\Providers\AppServiceProvider` service provider's `boot` method:

     use App\Models\User;
     use Illuminate\Auth\Notifications\ResetPassword;

     /**
-     * Register any authentication / authorization services.
+     * Bootstrap any application services.
      */
     public function boot(): void
     {